vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

   - typescript
 ---

-TLDR: In this article, we discuss having fully type-checked Vuex store.
+TLDR: In this article, we discuss having fully type-checked Vuex stores.
 Full code is available in [vinicius0026/properly-typed-vuex-stores](https://github.com/vinicius0026/properly-typed-vuex-stores).

 ---